Income and assets test for Youth Allowance

 Example of maintenance income free area calculation

-In Jeff’s family, he is 1 of 3 children who all get Youth Allowance.
+Jeff is 1 of 3 dependent children in his family who all get Youth Allowance.
 His parents get maintenance income for all 3 children.

 The maintenance income free area for the first sibling is $1,653.45.
 We add $551.15 for each of the other 2 siblings.
 We divide the total $2,755.75, by the number of siblings, being 3.
 So, Jeff’s maintenance income free area is $918.58.